anothertechs/anothertechs/src/blogs/crypto/dark-cloud-cover/index.md

 The uptrend market is driven by positive sentiment.
 The bulls are under control and continue to drive the market higher.

-With the formation of the first bullish candle of the pattern, we notice that the buying pressure is high and buyers continue to support the uptrend.
+With the formation of the first bullish candle of the dark cloud cover pattern, we notice that the buying pressure is high and buyers continue to support the uptrend.

 As the market opens higher, this sentiment will continue until the next day's open.
 Buying pressure continues to drive the market higher.